lexnederbragt/MBV3070-H19/lab/5_biopython.md

 Second, remove the line specified above, add `print(gbk.id)`, save and run.
 Third, remove the line specified above, add `print(gbk.annotations)`, save and run.

 Question: can you figure out what kind of thing you printed out?
-You should see something with curly brackets, with elements inside with colons inbetween.
+You should see something with curly brackets, with elements inside with colons in between.
 Hint: you used them quite extensively when working with translation tables.

 Fourth, remove the line specified above, add `print(gbk.annotations["organism"])`, save and run.

 ### Add organism name to fasta description line

-Our goal now is to create a script so that it can read a genbank file, access the organism name and add it to the fasta description name, and then print this out in fasta format.
+Our goal now is to create a script so that it can

+* read a genbank file
+* access the organism name
+* add the name to the fasta description name
+* then print this out in fasta format.

 As you saw with the script above, you can do that by accessing the annotations of the genbank record.

 #### Reading in files

-We first need a genbank file to work with, and here we will use the file [mb.gbk](mb.gbk).
+We first need a genbank file to work with, and here we will use the file [mb.gbk](../data/mb.gbk).
+Have a look at this file.

+Question: how many sequences does this genbank file contain?

 Next, save the following in a script file named `name_with_organism.py`